YesManKablam/LinkedData/README.md

 Last thing is the add function.
 Using the console window, you can add a new entry to the households dataset.
 The console is being used because I don't think the end user should be able to access this function, so it should only be accessable by the person running the server.

 #Update 4: The one I couldn't call UPDATEAMANIA for legal reasons.
+Added a menu to the console.
+It will allow you to either add a new entry, or delete an entry.
+It also allows you to select which table you are added or deleting from.
+Using the system's error handling, it can drop you back to the top of the menu if something foes wrong, however the way it works for the multiple choices is a little funky, so it only really works for the entry/deletion parts, e.g. if you were to press CTRL + C when deleting something from the table, it'll tell you that you canceled and then prompt you with the original options.

+Setup proper JOINs for the individual entry request.
+Also added a default route that displays everything.